Login to Complete an Application or to Access Judging Panel

 Q: Is there a Sustainable Design category?

-No. Sustainable design, including Framework measures of Design for Energy, should be achieved for all project types and categories, and embedded into all design work in order to achieve 2050 carbon neutral goals.
+A. No. Sustainable design should be achieved for all project types and categories, and embedded into all design work in order to achieve 2050 carbon neutral goals.

 Q: Is there an Accessible Design category?

-No. Projects that demonstrate great accessible design can be considered for an Accessible Design Excellence Commendation.
+A: No. Projects that demonstrate great accessible design can be considered for an Accessible Design Excellence Commendation.
+Read more about the commendations in the Submissions Guidelines (page 1).

 Q: Can I submit an Unbuilt Planning and Design Award project if it received a previous BSA Design Award or an award in another design competition?